What's Love Got to Do with It (1993 film): Plot

 During one recording session of the song, "Nutbush City Limits" in 1973, an addicted Ike violently rapes Tina in their home recording studio for not singing the song to his satisfaction, blaming her for the duo's issues in following their previous hits.
 Feeling hopeless, Tina attempts suicide by consuming a whole bottle of sleeping pills before a show and is rushed to a hospital where she recovers.
-Tina eventually visits a friend, a former Ikette, who convinces her to practice Buddhism and the chant Nam-Myoho-Renge-Kyo which leads Tina to find a newfound strength.
+Tina eventually visits a friend, a former Ikette, who convinces her to practice Buddhism and the chant Nam-Myoho-Renge-Kyo which leads Tina to acquire a newfound strength.
 Then, in 1976, while en route to a show in Dallas, a fed-up Tina begins to annoy Ike and they get into a physical altercation in a limousine on their way to a hotel.
 Upon their arrival, Ike falls asleep and Tina flees, running across a freeway to the Ramada Inn where she finds refuge.
 Tina later files for divorce and in the final matter, she agrees to give up everything except her stage name.

 In 1980, Tina begins rebuilding her career at the cabaret circuit and invites a young impresario named Roger Davies to see her perform so he could manage her and help her realize her dreams as a rock star.
-Impressed that she still could perform, Davies agrees to manage her.
+Impressed that she could still perform, Davies agrees to manage her.
 Still, the presence of Ike threatens to derail her chances.
-Turning to her Buddhist faith, she prepares for a show at the Ritz Theatre in 1983 where Ike confronts her im her dressing room armed with a gun.
+Turning to her Buddhist faith, she prepares for a show at the Ritz Theatre in 1983 where Ike confronts her in her dressing room armed with a gun.
 Undeterred, Tina verbally silences him and leaves the dressing room where she dazzles the audience at the Ritz with her new hit single, "What's Love Got to Do with It", where she eventually realizes her dream of being a rock superstar.